of silicification stages deduced from plant sections in chert

 Note the deposit with two level interfaces at the bottom

-of the cylindrical gap, which had been silica emulsion at
+of the cylindrical gap, which had been silica suspension at

 some stage of silicification, stained dark